IntrospectiveSystems/introspectivesystems.github.io/_pages/01_basics/0102_modules.md

 An xGraph **module** is a collection of entities that work together to perform a service or task.
 Each module
 includes:
-1. at least one entity to act as the Apex
+1. at least one entity (an Apex entity is required)
 2. the module structure, in a schema.json file
 3. a module.json file that describes the modules interface
 4. a README.md file for user documentation and a README.html file for developer documentation